AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/options-reference.md

-# Reference to custom DeveloperToolsOptions
+# Reference to DeveloperToolsOptions

 ## DeveloperToolsOptions.Gesture

-Defines gesture to run and connect to the `Developer Tools` process.
+Defines the gesture to run and connect to the `Developer Tools` process.
 By default: `F12`.

 ## DeveloperToolsOptions.ApplicationName

-Defines is app should be connected to dev tools on startup.
+Optional application display name.
 If unset, `Application.Name` or entry assembly name is used.

 ## DeveloperToolsOptions.ConnectOnStartup

-Optional application display name.
+Defines if the app should be connected to dev tools on startup.
 By default: false.

 ## DeveloperToolsOptions.Runner